soniah/blog/content/posts/2009-11-10-linux-and-cisco-vpn-client-remote-peer-is-no-longer-responding.md

 tags:
   - Networking
 ---
-I&#8217;m using the Cisco VPN client, and it seems unreliable on Linux -- it occasionally connects but often just gives up with &#8220;Remote peer is no longer responding&#8221;.
+I'm using the Cisco VPN client, and it seems unreliable on Linux -- it occasionally connects but often just gives up with &#8220;Remote peer is no longer responding&#8221;.

 <!--more-->